 So I figured coconut milk and coconut cream work well in vegan cheesecakes so it must work well in a chocolate mousse.
 If you get enough air into it then it will get nice and airy as well when it sets.
 The trick is really to beat the life out of the coconut milk.
 There's no other way to describe it :) You want there to be so many air bubbles on top that it just looks silly.
 If you can't whisk that much or don't have one on hand then you can even use an immersion blender to froth up the coconut milk.

-Once it looks like it does above, then simple pour the mixture into ramekins, bowls, or other form that will hold it.
+Once it looks like it does above, then simple pour the mixture into ramekins, bowls, or another form that will hold it.

 Then let it set in the fridge for at least 4 hours.
-I like to wait overnight…I know it is incredible hard but it is worth the wait.
+I like to wait overnight...I know it is incredibly hard but it is worth the wait.

 Oh, and how exactly do you make a delicious mint chocolate mousse even better?
 Duh!
 Chocolate chips!